hkmihir30/sample/README.md

 # sample
-Just a sample repo for learning git
+Just a sample repo for learning git.
+Making change 1.